lador1/LearningJournalCP3402/# Journal Entry - Week 3.md

 - **Learning insights:**
 -   Functionality of wordpress is significantly better than Joomla CMS and much easier and user friendly experience.
 Learning how to use certain features such as changing fonts themes and uploading media was easier to do.
 - I relearnt important things to do during an interview process and learnt about things that I do and dont want in my group members that I had not considered previously.
+- Im confident in the role of an interviewer and have learnt about both sides of the interview process.